mpflynnx/terraform-beginner-bootcamp-2023-azure/journal/week0.md

 ### Adding Service Principal credentials to Gitpod workspace

-We need to create four environmental variables to use the Service Principal with the Terraform Azure provider.
+I need to create four environmental variables to use the Service Principal with the Terraform Azure provider.

 #### Example variables